diribet/chystat-api-documentation/UploadAPI.md

 ### JWT Header

-Header is a standard JWT header where is defined token type and algorithm.
+Header is a standard JWT header where is defined the token type and an algorithm used to create its signature.

 ```json
 {